kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 Now it's your turn. `(u)pdate` and `(d)elete` will build on reading an equipment for character

-#### Update equipment
+##### Update equipment

 Updating a subdocument can be done the same as a normal document.
 Review the documentation for [updating a document using save](https://mongoosejs.com/docs/documents.html#updating-using-save).

-1. Accept a new `name`, `isBroken`, and `description` for a specific comment.
+1. Accept a new `name`, `isBroken`, and `description` for a specific equipment.
 These will come from the user's input.
 2. Find the specific equipment you want to update like in `show`.
-3. Update the comment's attributes with the new values.
+3. Update the equipment's attributes with the new values.
 Make sure the changes are _saved_.
 4. Test it!
 Try updating an equipment from the terminal.

-#### Destroy Comment
+##### Destroy Comment

 Subdocuments are deleted differently than normal documents.
 Review the [documentation for removing subdocuments](https://mongoosejs.com/docs/subdocs.html#removing-subdocs).

 1. Find the specific equipment you want to remove like in `show`.
 2. Remove the specific equipment from the character's `equipment` subdocument array.
 Make sure the changes are saved.
 3. Test it!
-Try destroying the light saber equipment from the terminal.
+Try destroying the lightsaber equipment from the terminal.

-> Bonus: `pull` and `remove` are both methods that can remove subdocuments.
-If you finish early, try removing a comment using the other method.
 ---
 ## References